 You might read about writing, or you might read something similar to what you want to write (a novel in the same genre, a blog on the same topic).

-This might seem like an odd thing to do when you’re feeling totally uninspired – but set a timer for ten minutes, and sit down with a pen and notebook and start to make notes about your project.
+Brainstorming might seem like an odd thing to do when you’re feeling totally uninspired – but set a timer for ten minutes, and sit down with a pen and notebook and start to make notes about your project.

 What are you stuck on?
 What do you need to know?
 What could happen in your novel?
 What might work on your blog?
 Before the ten minutes is up, there’s a very good chance you’ll have hit on a new idea.

-Taking a course.
+Taking a class or course

 A couple of weeks into the MA, I was raring to go – working first on short stories, then getting up the courage to begin (and, later, finish and publish) the novel I’d been thinking about for years: Lycopolis.